basilesanast1/pico-badusb/README.md

 4. [Thonny](https://thonny.org/)
 5. A 3D-Printed case for your Raspberry Pi Pico (optional)

-Download the code as a ".zip" file on your computer and de-compress it.
+Download the code as a `.zip` file on your computer and de-compress it.
 Next, connect your Raspberry Pi Pico to your computer.
 Drag and drop
-`adafruit-circuitpython-raspberry_pi_pico-en_US-10.2.1.uf2`
-on the Pico's storage.
+`adafruit-circuitpython-raspberry_pi_pico-en_US-10.2.1.uf2` on the Pico's storage.
 It will automatically reboot and show up as CIRCUITPY.

 Next, copy all the files from the `lib` folder of the de-compressed folder and place them in the `lib` folder of your Pico.
 If the folder does not exist, create it.